xiaodaigh/JLBoost.jl/README.md

 ```

 #### Regression Model
 By default `JLBoost.jl` defines it's own `LogitLogLoss` type for  binary classification problems.
-You may replace the `loss` function-type from the `LossFunctions.jl` `SupervisedLoss` type.
-E.g for regression models you can choose the leaast squares loss called `L2DistLoss()`
+You may replace the `loss` function-type with function-type that sub-types `LossFunctions.jl`'s `SupervisedLoss` type.
+E.g for regression models you can choose the least-squares loss called `L2DistLoss()`

 ```julia
 using DataFrames